aot29/Emacs_Python_R_LaTeX/README.md

 GNU Emacs is a free, open source programming editor: https://www.gnu.org/software/emacs/

-This is a configuration for using Emacs as Python3 and R editor.
+This is a configuration for using Emacs as Python3, R and LaTeX editor.
 It includes:

 __UI__
 * Styling (material-theme)